dimatomp/tompebar/README.md

 Read the bspc output from stdin and start printing the environment state to stdout (to lemonbar), prefixed with "bar>".

 # Control
 **WARNING:** The current version will crash if you try to manage (add/rename/delete) desktops via explicit `bspc` calls during the work of the tool.
+Support for multiple monitors is not tested.

 The utility called `tbctl` is provided to manipulate the state of workspaces.
 It is called as follows:
 ```